-Three proposals for future legislative change have been released for consultation until 14 June 2019.
+Three proposals for future legislative change have been consulted on.
+Consultations closed on 14 June 2019.

 These proposals are intended to:

 The proposals are designed to better protect our learners and the credibility of our qualifications.